VanillaGorilla2/ITSteering/README.md

 Exercise for job application.
 Project I was assigned to determine my knowledge level in programming languages React, Express and MongoDB.

+## Features

+    - has 2 different priviledges: admin and user,
+    - admin priviledge has 3 functionalities:
+        -
+        allows to delete chosen project from the list and the database, -
+        -
+        allows to edit chosen project at will.
+        -
+    - user priviledge has

 ## Getting started

     1. Clone the project, then navigate to .\ITSteering (cd .\ITSteering)